 Yes, unfortunately.
 The IRS can see this as hiding a retirement plan from your employees in another business.
-If you have employees, you can be subject to "discrimination testing" to make sure that if you are giving yourself retirement benefits or an employer match, that your other employees are also eligible for fair employer match and able to contribute to retirement accounts.
+If you have employees, you can be subject to "discrimination testing" to make sure that you are giving yourself retirement benefits or an employer match, that your other employees are also eligible for a fair employer match and able to contribute to retirement accounts.

 In order to start a Solo K while having full-time employees in another business, you have to prove to your tax accountant and then be able to prove to the IRS that these businesses are not in a controlled group.
 Here is a link to the law.

 If you ignore this and fail to prove to the IRS that your employees in your own company or another company are NOT eligible for the retirement plan you could be subject to forced retirement backpay or legal action from your employees as a violation of ERISA law by enforcement of the Department of Labor.
 (DOL) You should open a SEP IRA which is available at Rocket Dollar or a corporate 401(k) plan.